NicolaLovo/GoogleCloudNotes/ch7-high-availability-and-autoscaling/ch7.1-cloud-load-balancers.md

 - content-based load balancing
   - use url maps to select a backend service based on the requested hostname
     - es. /images -> images service; /video -> video service

+> [!NOTE]
+> This is the only Layer 7 load balancer in GCP, the others are Layer 4 load balancers.

 ### SSL Proxy